How to Reduce Debt – Debt Elimination

 - Not every individual with a large sum of debt qualifies for bankruptcy.
 If you earn more than the average for your state as well as family size, or you have a home you intend to save from repossession, you might need to file for Phase 13 bankruptcy instead.

 Bankruptcy will destroy your credit rating and also remain on your credit record for up to one decade, even as you restore your credit report.
 That’s no small issue because poor credit history can impact your future job eligibility, your chances of being approved for a mortgage loan, as well as your rates for vehicle insurance coverage.
-On the flip side, if your credit rating is already bad, a personal bankruptcy may enable you to restore your credit rating rather than attempting to pay back everything that is owed.
+On the flip side, if your credit rating is already bad, a personal bankruptcy may reduce your debt enough to enable you to restore your credit rating rather than attempting to pay back everything that is owed.

 Chapter 7 bankruptcy is likely not the right choice for debt relief if you’re “judgment proof,” which suggests that you don’t have any type of income or building a financial institution can go after.
 The lenders can still sue you and obtain a judgment, yet they will have nothing to collect on.